NullNoneTF2/vtf-krita/README.md

 The plugin is built around a patched VTFLib fork and a portable DXT/S3TC compression backend, so it can work without the proprietary Windows-only nvDXTLib dependency used by some older builds.

+## Disclaimer

+This project was assembled with help from Claude.
+The main contribution from that assistance was the Python-side integration work for the Krita plugin.
+The VTFLib and libtxc_dxtn components were used as supporting libraries to help link the native code into a working DLL, rather than being authored as part of the AI-assisted portion.

 ## Project layout

 - [BUILD.md](BUILD.md) — build instructions for the bundled native library